meetar/dotmap/README.md

 	/lib/processing/dotmap/dotmap.pde
 Set the zoomlevels you want to render in the zoomlevel file:
 	/lib/processing/dotmap/dotmap.pde
-For reference: The lowest zoom level, showing the entire contiguous 48 US states, is level 4.
-The highest zoom level used in @eyedistrict's map is level 14.
+Add one level per line, from 4-14.
+Level 4 is the lowest zoom level, aka satellite view.
+Level 14 is the highest level, and shows individual neighborhoods.

 Higher levels seem to take about twice as much time to render as the level below them.
 Here are the times each level took for me:
 Level 4: 30 minutes
 Level 5: 1 hour